eighteyes/tt-rules/manual.md

 Paths and structures cannot be built if > 2/3rds of the Join Spaces are filled.
 (One hex, 4 is ok, 5-6 is not.
 Trolls don't fix broken paths.
 Build new. )

+Trinkets
+Shop attached to Hut, makes +1 token for each stat, max of 5.